ssbagi/Timing/README.md

 - We can set a threshold like cell count to be 50 if something crossing we need to reduce or less increase.
 We can keep +/- 10% count varaition also.
 - The above can vary w.r.t to tech node, the Floorplan, Placement changes and stuff.

-Timing Report : Example one Report like this asshown below
+Timing Report : Example one Report like this as shown below.

 Startpoint :
 Endpoint   :